Amyotrophic Lateral Sclerosis (ALS)

 Signs and Symptoms

-The involuntary muscles (such as those that control the heartbeat, gastrointestinal tract, bowel and bladder function) and sexual functions are not directly affected in ALS.
-However, prolonged inability to move and other effects of ALS can have an indirect impact.
-Hearing, vision and touch generally remain normal.
+The involuntary muscles involved in the heartbeat and sexual functions are not directly affected in ALS.
+Constipation, impairment of the stomach, bloating, and urinary urgency can occur in patients with ALS.
+Prolonged inability to move and other effects of ALS can have also an indirect impact on these organs.
+Hearing, vision, and touch generally remain normal.
+Some patients complain about excessive sweating, but the association between sweating and ALS remains controversial.3

-Nor is pain a direct consequence of ALS, although pain can occur as a result of immobility and its various complications, especially if precautions such as daily range-of-motion exercises are not undertaken.
+Pain can occur as a result of immobility and its various complications, especially if precautions such as daily range-of-motion exercises are not undertaken.
+Also pain due to nerve affection may occur in some patients with ALS.4,5,6,7

 Fasciculations are a common symptom of ALS.
-These persistent muscle twitches are generally not painful, but can be annoying or interfere with sleep.
+These persistent muscle twitches are generally not painful but can interfere with sleep.
 They are the result of the ongoing disruption of signals from the nerves to the muscles that occurs in ALS.

 Some with ALS experience painful muscle cramps, which can sometimes be alleviated with medication.

 Some people with ALS undergo alterations in their thinking or may exhibit uncharacteristic behavior changes, often referred to as frontotemporal dementia, or FTD.
-However memory loss, a hallmark of Alzheimer's-type dementia, is generally not a feature of most cognitive changes in ALS.
-Instead, the person with ALS might be irritable, inconsiderate, apathetic, ritualistic, impulsive or otherwise act in uncharacteristic ways.
+However, memory loss, a hallmark of Alzheimer's-type dementia, is generally not a feature of ALS.
+Instead, the person with ALS might be irritable, inconsiderate, apathetic, or impulsive or might otherwise act in uncharacteristic ways.

 Another potential ALS symptom — not experienced by all — is a temporary lapse of control over emotional expressions such as laughing or crying, a phenomenon called pseudobulbar affect.
 Laughing or crying bouts, often triggered by the smallest of things, are more related to the disease process rather than to actual feelings of happiness or sadness.
 Medications such as Nuedexta and various other strategies can help manage this symptom.